 Exercise and physical therapy is an integral part of dealing with the pain of osteoarthritis.
 At the outset of treatment, a highly trained physical therapist will perform a comprehensive evaluation.
 Their findings and treatment plans will be custom tailored to the patient’s individual needs in a shared decision-making model of patient care.

 Hyaluronic Acid (HA) Injections

 Hyaluronic acid is similar to a naturally occurring substance in the joint.
 It works by acting as a lubricant and shock absorber that helps the joint to work properly.
-An injection can alleviate pressure, decrease pain, and increase range of motion.
+A Joint Gel Injection can alleviate pressure, decrease pain, and increase range of motion.
 The HA treatments are an outpatient procedure typically conducted three to five times with a week in between.

 Genicular Nerve Ablation